kmorel/kmorel.github.io/content/posts/sphinx-nested-parse-extensions.md

 Rather, this blog addresses a specific part of Sphinx extensions that I find particularly challenging.
-The extension routines must return a [tree structure defining the elements of the document] (which in turn are used to geneate output in various forms like html, tex, and so on).
+The extension routines must return a [tree structure defining the elements of the document] (which in turn are used to generate output in various forms like html, tex, and so on).
 For a newbie such as myself, it's more than I really want to learn.

 A much easier approach is to have the Python code build new